“Kermit.” “Stelline.” “John Player Special.” What in tarnation?

-So here’s a handy list of some of the most common watch nicknames — see them a few times and they’ll start to stick in your mind.
+So here’s a handy list of some of the most common watch nicknames (there are, in fact, many more) — see them a few times and they’ll start to stick in your mind.
 Just try not to reference them around your wife, parents, or non-watch people, or they’re likely to think that you’ve been speaking with make-believe friends again.

 First introduced in 2003 to celebrate the 50th anniversary of the Submariner, the 16610LV featured a black “maxi dial” last seen nearly 20 years earlier and a green bezel, a first for the Sub.
 The watch became known as the “Kermit” in celebration of a certain green muppet, and prices for this limited watch now reach well over $15,000 for good examples with box and papers (the original boxes and paperwork that came with the watch).
 Amazing what a little color can do for pricing.